Tears in the Fence Issue 76

 Please have a look at the About page and From The Current Issue to gauge what type of work we accept.

-Email submissions to email@example.com.
-We prefer all work to be sent in the body of an email and as an attachment.
+Email submissions to firstname.lastname@example.org.
+We would like all work to be sent both in the body of an email and as an attachment.
 If for poetry formatting reasons it’s better to send your work in an attachment, then please put all your poems into one document.
 If you have an idea for a potential essay, review or interview, please get in touch with a short description of what you would like to do via our contact page.

 Poems and prose remain the copyright of their author.
 Contributors receive a copy of the issue in which they appear and can purchase further copies.